ragingwind/pwa-manifest/readme.md

 Type: `object`

-Web Manifest properties you want to set. if not, manifest will be generated with default value of members as follow.
+Web Manifest properties you want to set. if not, manifest will be generated with default value of members coming over from [manifest.json](https://github.com/PolymerLabs/progressive-webapp-config/blob/master/app/manifest.json)

 ```
 {